shakes76/PatternFlow/recognition/GCN/README.md

 This corresponds to aggregating the feature information from the neighbours of each node in a sample neighbourhood.
 At each layer of the GCN, this aggregation is performed on each node.

 The amount of layers dictates how far feature vectors can travel between nodes: a 1 layer GCN means that each node is passed features from its immedate neighbours-- adding an extra layer allows each node to retrieve feature information an extra node away from its current list of neighbours.
 Adding a greater number of layers increases the amount of feature information that each node learns: however, with a higher number (>5) of layers, each node receives the aggregated features of almost the entire graph, which is not useful when trying learn similarities between nodes.
-Generally, best model performance is seen with GCNs of 2-3 layers.
+Generally, best model performance is seen with GCNs of 2-3 layers [3].

 A softmax function is applied over the final layer to return the probabilities of the number of classes passed.